 Some people are under the impression that poor New Yorkers have nowhere to go to get fresh vegetables, fruit, etc. Do they not realize that there is more to New York than just the highly populated boroughs?
 Although in movies and on television, you rarely see rolling green hills or pastures when New York is spotlighted, it is more than streets lined with restaurants, cafes, theaters, and boutiques.
-Contrary to what many believe, there are actual farms in this state, and some are pretty outstanding!
-It does not matter where you live in NYC, you will be able to find a Farmer’s Market nearby.
-Chances are good that your NYC movers may even be able to point you in the right direction of where to go if you ask them.
+Contrary to what many believe, there are actual farms in this state, and you will be able to find some fantatic NYC Farmer’s Markets nearby.

 This is not one Farmers Market, but rather a large chain of them found throughout the boroughs at specific locations on designated days.
 They have a nice schedule on their online site.
 You can find fresh seafood and meat, fruits and vegetables, honey and syrup, baked goods, jams and jellies and even homemade apparel and other accessories.